Ra0to/Scripts/README.md

 # Scripts
-Some usefull scripts that I wrote for automation tasks.
+Several useful scripts that I wrote for automation of tasks.

 # Numlock.vbs
 This VisualBasic Script emulate NumLock key press.